CVE-2026-9701: CWE-289 Authentication Bypass by Alternate Name in joe007 Eventer

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider disabling the Eventer plugin or upgrading PHP beyond version 7.4 to mitigate the password reset function exploitation.
-Monitor vendor channels for updates and apply patches promptly once available.
+Until an official fix is available, users should consider disabling the Eventer plugin's password reset functionality or upgrading PHP beyond version 7.4 if feasible, as the vulnerable reset function only operates on PHP 7.4 and earlier.
+Monitor vendor channels for updates and patches addressing this vulnerability.

 Technical Details